What's the Difference Between Homeowners' Association (HOA) Bylaws and CC&Rs?

 The bylaws govern how the HOA operates and contain the information needed to run the HOA as a business.
 The bylaws cover matters including:

-• how often the HOA holds meetings
+• how often the HOA holds board meetings

 • how the meetings are conducted